Bootstrap FreeKB - Java - Context Root

 Let's say you are deploying a Java application to an application server such as JBoss, Tomcat, or WebSphere, where the URL for the application server is http://www.example.com:9080.
 In this scenario, if the context root of your Java application is /beta, then you would be able to request your application at http://www.example.com:9080/beta.

-• In application.xml of an EAR
+• application.xml in your EAR

-• sun-web.xml for Glassfish
+• In sun-web.xml in your WAR for Glassfish

-• jboss-web.xml for JBoss
+• jboss-web.xml in your WAR for JBoss

-• weblogic.xml for WebLogic
+• weblogic.xml in your WAR for WebLogic

-• context.xml for Tomcat
+• context.xml in your WAR for Tomcat

-• ibm-web-ext.xml for IBM WebSphere
+• ibm-web-ext.xml in your WAR for IBM WebSphere

 <?xml version="1.0" encoding="UTF-8"?>